Nursing Assistant H170690 (Full-Time)

 This really depends on the individual.
 Students who use all five hours of in-class time to the fullest may have no need for homework.
 Many Nursing Assistant students work after school and on weekends which leaves very little time for homework.
 Therefore, they are advised not to miss class and not to waste time.
 If they heed this advice, it is possible to complete this program with very little homework time.
 On the other hand, students who devote approximately 5 hours a week to home study tend to complete the program with higher grades.

 Nursing Assistants are hired by most medical settings that treat patients, such as clinics, hospitals, hospice, home health agencies, nursing homes, and assisted living facilities.

 What type of people would enjoy working as Nursing Assistants?

-People in the Nursing Assistant field usually possess these attributes: good interpersonal skills - enjoy learning about people - good listening skills and communicating skills - enjoy diversity in their job - willingness to help wherever needed - energetic - enjoy a fast paced work setting - enjoy helping people - problem solver - empathetic - a team player.
+People in the Nursing Assistant field usually possess these attributes: good interpersonal skills, enjoy learning about people, good listening and communicating skills, enjoy diversity, willingness to help wherever needed, energetic, enjoy a fast paced work setting, enjoy helping people, problem solver, empathetic, and a team player.